Timo Kahlen. Works with Wind

 on the horizon.
 Rotating at different (full and

-throttled) speeds, the electric fans
+throttled) speeds, the electric fans moan and whistle,

-creating various layers of white noise.
+creating various layers of ‘white noise’.
 Small speakers

 mounted discretely behind each fan emit two further